 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Preservation of a Roman villa.
-Firemen taking down marble statues that will be stored at an alternative location to prevent damage during preservation work on the archaeological site.
-This site is the Vila Augustea, the villa of Augustus (63 BC-14 AD), the first Roman emperor.
-The villa was discovered in the 1930s, buried beneath many layers of mud and ash from several volcanic eruptions of Mount Vesuvius.
+Fireman using a thermal camera to observe a kerosene flame being aimed at a heat-resistant panel (pink, centre right).
+The panel will be used to protect the frescoes found in this Roman archaeological site, Vila Augustea.
+This is the villa of Augustus (63 BC-14 AD), the first Roman emperor.
+It was discovered in the 1930s, buried beneath layers of mud and ash that resulted from several eruptions of Mount Vesuvius.
 Photographed at Starza della Regina in Somma Vesuviana, near Naples, Italy.

 Model release not available.
 Property release not required.